Semandra/Digitalus/README.md

-islandora_porcus
+Islandora Digitalus
 ================

-Pig Latin Module
+Digital Page Reader Module (Drupal)

-This module is designed to be deliberately trivial and useless.
+This module is designed work with the Drupal Islandora Modules to present archived material (documents) with the Digital Page Reader tool.
-It exists only as demo to illustrate how Islandora ingests and displays digital assets.